Energy Saving Tips

 Customers can reduce their energy use and help save money by following some simple tips:

-In The Spring
+In The Fall and Winter

 Many electronics and appliances continue to draw electricity even when powered off.
 Unplug these energy "vampires" when not in use.